cgalvarez/tslint-cgalvarez-rules/README.md

 * `tslint-cgalvarez-rules/tslint-ide.json`: use it when using atom.

 Since you cannot provide a custom path to your `tslint.json` when using the atom package `linter-tslint`, I recommend extending `tslint-cgalvarez-rules/tslint-ide.json` in your `tslint.json`, and creating a separate `tslint-cl.json` which extends `tslint-cgalvarez-rules/tslint.json` and can be provided in the command line like `tslint --config tslint-cl.json --type-check ...`.

+## FAQ

+### Atom errors: `Refused to evaluate a string as JavaScript because 'unsafe-eval'`

+If you suffer [this issue](https://github.com/AtomLinter/linter-tslint/issues/120), use `typescript@next`, which solves it with [this commit](https://github.com/Microsoft/TypeScript/commit/4162897350209538a64941916aca6235e58daca4) that hasn't been released yet.